Keyboard shortcuts

 Microphone

-To use the microphone, we call Microphone::new() and pass in four things.
+To use the microphone, we call Microphone::new() and pass four arguments.
 These include the SAADC (board.saadc), the microphone input pin (board.microphone), the pin used to enable the microphone (board.micen), and the interrupt unit struct "Irqs" which was created earlier.

 #![allow(unused)]